redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 RTC Supports daisy chaining from ROM Corruptors.
 Some popular ones have been modded to work seamlessly as plugins.

-When a ROM Corruptor sends a corrupted ROM to RTC, a differential is calculated between the original and the corrupted one, then a Blast Layer is generated from that differential.
+When a ROM Corruptor sends a corrupted ROM to RTC, a differential is calculated between the original and the corrupted one, then a BlastLayer is generated from that differential.
 Just like with other engines, the BlastLayer can be toggled ON and OFF when ran with RTC.

 # Advanced Guide